 - Applications represent remote apps/integrations, and are used to give access to users of the app.

-- Products represent classes of objects, and are used to share metadata across instances.
+- Products represent object classes, and are used to share metadata across instances.

-- Thngs are the main data containers, and are used to be the physical counterpart of real-world objects, products, and devices.
+- Thngs are the main data containers and are the physical counterparts of real-world objects, products, and devices.

 - Actions are used to represent discrete events or alerts/notifications.

-- Roles and permissions can be used to limit data for account operators and Application Users as required.
+- Roles and permissions can limit data for account operators and Application Users as required.

-- Dashboard widgets can be customized to display insightful summaries of actions.
+- Dashboard widgets can display insightful summaries of actions.